leahjlou/backed-by-stacks/README.md

 Once the DevNet is running, note that you can use the [Stacks Explorer connected to your DevNet](https://explorer.hiro.so/sandbox/contract-call?chain=testnet&api=http://localhost:3999) to easily call functions, browse blocks, and request STX from the faucet to use for testing.

+Finally, you'll need to provide values for these environment variables in your `.env.development.local` file:

+- `APP_STX_ADDRESS`: STX wallet address for a wallet responsible for making contract calls from the application's backend.
+- `APP_STX_MNEMONIC`: The corresponding mnemonic (secret key) for this wallet address.

-2. Run the web application
+#### 3. Run the web application

 In a separate terminal window, run: